bugsnag/depercolator/README.md

 * [cjsx-transform](https://github.com/jsdf/coffee-react-transform) for adding jsx support to decaffeinate
 * [decaffeinate](https://github.com/decaffeinate/decaffeinate) converts coffeescript to idiomatic javascript
 * [react-codemod](https://github.com/reactjs/react-codemod) for converting `React.createElement` calls back to JSX
-* [prettier](https://github.com/jlongster/prettier) For final formatting and cleanup
+* [prettier-eslint](https://github.com/prettier/prettier-eslint) For final formatting and cleanup
-* [ESLint](http://eslint.org) Optional step to make resulting code match your own style conventions.

 Learn more from our blog on [converting our React codebase from CoffeeScript to ES6](https://blog.bugsnag.com/converting-a-large-react-codebase-from-coffeescript-to-es6/).